 Welcome to Portimão Uncovered!
-Guide to holidays in Portimão, Portugal!
+Your guide to 2018 Portimão holidays!

 Portimão is the biggest town in the western Algarve and sits on the bank of the Arade river facing Ferragudo on the opposite bank.
 Portimão's atlantic beach of Praia da Rocha has, over the years, become a resort in it's own right with lots of hotels and apartments, restaurants and bars, discos and clubs and shops.

 Portimão is a mix of late 19th, early 20th century buildings in the older part of the town, and high rise apartment blocks in various pastel shades of blue, pink and coral around it.
 The town centre is simply perfect for those who love to shop!
 It is jam packed full of shops, offering a wide choice of clothes, gifts, souvenirs, electrical goods and general household items.
 You’ll see brands you see at home, such as Mango for the ladies and plenty of traditional shops selling bargain leather goods, such as handbags and belts.

 There are also plenty of bars, restaurants and café’s where you can sit for a bite to eat or a drink and watch the town carry on around you.
 To see the more relaxed side of Portimão, wander down to the river front, where the 'Manuel Bivar' gardens are, and have an ice-cream or a coffee at one of the cafe's along the front.
 You will also find Portimão's famous fish restaurants at the end of the waterfront near the bridge - just follow the aroma of sardines barbecuing!